oxford-pharmacoepi/cdm-etl-gold/README.md

 After setting up an .Net project
 1. Update and save ***org.ohdsi.cdm.presentation.builder/App.config*** to configure the chunk and CDM settings.
 > [!NOTE]
+> - ChunkSize: Number of patients processed per chunk (ideally set to 1000).
+> - DegreeOfParallelism: Number of chunk processes running in parallel (ideally no more than 3).
+> - CDM: CDM version (either 5.3 or 5.4.x).
+> - Tablespace: Tablespace for CDM tables.
+> - SourceReleaseDate: Source data cut-off date.
+>
 > Given that the ***SourceReleaseDate*** parameter is for protocol and it is not used in utilized in standard GOLD mapping.

 ![image](https://github.com/user-attachments/assets/553512ef-362a-4e0e-90c9-96e3cb2e8115)